There Are No Qualified Leads Without Qualified Decisions.

 Those are static descriptors—not buying decisions.

-2) Marketing and sales get split into a fake boundary.
+2) Marketing and sales get split by a fake boundary.

 Sales “converts leads.”